toxtoxcat/reAlldock/README.md

 |--size_y| Vina-GPU option| 20
 |--size_z| Vina-GPU option| 20

-3. Perform Enrichment analysis using [String API](https://string-db.org/help/api/) for the top N docking score proteins.
+3. Perform enrichment analysis using [String API](https://string-db.org/help/api/) for the top N docking score proteins.
 The following command will output the result of enrichment analysis and the String network image of the high docking score proteins.
+Note that if the number of input proteins extracted is too large, enrichment analysis will not work.
 ```
 python main_string.py \
         --output_path {The same output path you specified in `main_prepare.py`} \